aplavin/FringeHunt.jl/README.md

 `FringeHunt` only loads data for a single source into memory at a time, so it can efficiently handle large files with many sources.

+The future vision is to integrate `FringeHunt` with `VLBInspect.jl` in some way.

 ## Built On 🏗️

 FringeHunt.jl is built on top of several powerful Julia packages: